Ezequiel Duran Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.90 team ERA ranks seventh among all league pitching staffs.
+- The Giants have the ninth-ranked team ERA across all MLB pitching staffs (3.95).

-- Giants pitchers combine to give up 121 home runs (one per game), the third-fewest in the league.
+- Giants pitchers combine to give up 122 home runs (one per game), the third-fewest in baseball.

-- His last appearance came on Sunday against the Oakland Athletics, when the righty tossed 5 1/3 innings, surrendering five earned runs while giving up seven hits.
+- His most recent appearance was on Tuesday against the Los Angeles Angels, when the righty went 5 2/3 innings, surrendering one earned run while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.